Rasmita1/SDCND_5thProject_VehicleDetection/README.md

 - boxes.py (windowing and box classes)
 - detection.py (main VehicleDetection class that coordinates processing of images)

+I have used the codes present in the the sdcnd and referred the open forum portals.

 ## Rubric Points

 Here I will consider the rubric points individually and describe how each point is addressed in my implementation.